-Once you've harvested your summer crops, you may think you're done until spring.
-However, we urge you to reconsider.
+Once you've harvested your summer crops, you might think that you're done working in your garden until spring.

-While you may already till at the start of the season, doing it again at the end of the season can also have its advantages.
+We usually till soil at the start of the season to break up compacted bits, and we cultivate it while crops are actively growing to help remove weeds.
+But stirring your soil again at the end of the season can also have its advantages.

 Using your garden tiller or cultivator in fall to till in amendments like compost, along with the roots and stems of harvested crops and cover crops, is a great way to provide nutrients for springtime gardening.